ilosamart/ansible-configs/README.md

   * role-skell.sh - Creates the default folders for an intended new role (under playbooks/roles).
   * mkpass.py - Creates password strings as described in 'http://docs.ansible.com/ansible/faq.html#how-do-i-generate-crypted-passwords-for-the-user-module'.
 * environment
   * doc - For testing with docker.
 You'll need one container of the 'mgood/resolvable' image (for DNS registration on the host to work) plus the images you'll want to test enumerated and grouped in the 'inventory' file.
+For DNS registration on the host with 'resolvable', use 'docker run -d --hostname web1 --name web1 tramasoli/centos6-sshd'.
   * des - For machines in 'desenvolvimento'.
   * hml - For machines in 'homologação'.
   * prd - For machines in 'produção'.